Colonel James Jabara Airport: Facilities and aircraft

 For 12-month period ending August 13, 2019, the airport had 38,300 aircraft operations, an average of 104 per day: 97% general aviation and 3% air taxi.
 In November 2021, there were 113 aircraft based at this airport: 60 single-engine, 31 multi-engine, 20 jet aircraft, 1 helicopter and 1 military.

+LifeSave Transport, A private medevac company owned by Air Methods, is based out of this airport.
+They operate a fixed wing and ground operations out of their building.

+Colonel James Jabara Airport used to have a dedicated helipad, but it was closed and now has an X painted over the helipad.